tunjan/tunjan.github.io/src/mental.md

 Barriers:
   - Believing you are unique
-  - Trying to get understaning
+  - Trying to get understanding
-  - Systems of compulsions not dismanteled
+  - Systems of compulsions not dismantled
   - Avoiding relapse

 Everyone faces similar mental health challenges.
 We are humans.